IvanovicM/image-processing/README.md

-# image-processing
+# Image Processing
-Algorithms for digital image processing and their application to the real problems.
+Digital image processing Algorithms and their application to the real problems.